Carluke: Present day

-Today Carluke's population stands at 13,300 and has 6 primary schools.
+Today Carluke's population stands at nearly 14,000 and has 6 primary schools.

 Carluke Streetscape, a £2.35M town-centre redevelopment project funded by South Lanarkshire Council, was completed in April 2006.
 As a result, after many years of pedestrianisation, unidirectional vehicular traffic is now permitted along the town's High Street and Hamilton Street outwith business hours.

-Carluke high School was also redeveloped to make it bigger and more up to date in 2008.
+Carluke High School was also redeveloped to make it bigger and more up to date in 2008.
 In 2010 a £1.1M indoor soft play and cafe "The Bubbles Factory" was built and opened in Hamilton Street, where the "old smiddy" was sited; in 2012 it was voted "The Best Soft Play in the UK".
 In 2011, a new Tesco store between Lanark Road and Shieldhill Road was constructed and opened.

 Education

-The town currently has five primary schools: Carluke Primary, High Mill Primary, Kirkton Primary, Crawforddyke Primary, and St Athanasius Primary; all of which are in the process of being rebuilt or refurbished.
+The town currently has five primary schools: Carluke Primary, High Mill Primary, Kirkton Primary, Crawforddyke Primary, and St Athanasius Primary; all of which have been recently rebuilt or refurbished.
 Secondary education is provided by Carluke High School, which also serves Law village, Braidwood and Forth.
 Carluke High School has also been rebuilt on its current site and Kirkton Primary, the last of the schools to be rebuilt, was completed in 2014.